DataSamuraii/Note-taking-app/README.md

 }
 ```

 In this file, the `token` under `dev` can be updated with an actual JWT token for authenticated requests.
 Make sure to replace the empty string with your actual token.
-To get your token, register first and save the token you receive in the response.
+To get your token, register first, login with your credentials, and save the token you receive in the response.

 ---
 ## Future Work